How to overcome the low-carb & keto plateau

 - Increase production of positive neurotransmitters, like dopamine, serotonin, GABA, and endorphins

 We all breathe in order to stay alive, but the majority of us don’t really breathe — and by that we mean deep breathing.
 If you’ve never tried it before, deep breathing is an amazing way to relax both the body and mind.
-By slowing down your breath and inhaling and exhaling deeper than normal, we provide our cells with significantly more oxygen, therefore allowing our muscles and mind to relax causing a decrease in heart rate and cortisol levels, and increase in mood and perceived stress .
+By slowing down your breath and inhaling and exhaling deeper than normal, we provide our cells with significantly more oxygen, therefore allowing our muscles and mind to relax causing a decrease in heart rate and cortisol levels, and an increase in mood and perceived stress .

-Wim Hof method breathwork, the fancy scientific name being hypercapnic hyperventilation, is a eye-opening breathing technique with alluring clinical research behind it .
+Wim Hof method breathwork, the fancy scientific name being hypercapnic hyperventilation, is an eye-opening breathing technique with alluring clinical research behind it .
 It’s often paired with ice-water immersion.
 The breathwork does the following:

 - increases core body temperature (stimulates non-shivering thermogenesis)